jackhq/sous-chef/readme.md

       chef-solo -c solo.rb -j dna/create_recipe.json

-## Congradulations!
+## Congratulations!
 You should now have a Recipe Scaffold ready to go!

 ## What are other things I can do with Sous-Chef?